 Medication side effects

-This is why hydration (both internal hydration from water, supplements, and food and external hydration from moisturizer) is so important.
+This is why hydration (both internal hydration from water, supplements, and food and external hydration from moisturizer) is essential.

-Pollution, heavy metals, chemicals, and other environmental stressors can wreak major havoc on our skin cells, leading to fine lines and wrinkles.
+Pollution, heavy metals, chemicals, and otherenvironmental stressors can wreak significant havoc on our skin cells, leading to fine lines and wrinkles.

 If you live in a city or metro area, there’s a higher likelihood that you’ll need to protect your skin from pollution.
-Other air pollutants that are likely to make their way into the delicate layers of the skin are heavy metals (small metallic particles that become airborne that often come from motor vehicles, trains, or other major transportation).
+Other air pollutants that are likely to make their way into the skin's delicate layers are heavy metals (small metallic particles that become airborne that often come from motor vehicles, trains, or other major transportation).